Google Pixel Buds in stock: Where you can still buy - 9to5Google

 Where Google Pixel Buds are still in stock

 Pixel Buds stock has been jumping around since day one with some retailers delaying shipments or going out of stock completely.
 If you’ve been trying to buy, that’s made it a bit difficult to get your hands on the Buds, especially in a timely manner.
-Below, we’ve listed the retailers that currently have Pixel Buds in stock and available for order, as well as the estimated dates for shipping.
-We’ll keep this list updated to the best of our ability.
+Below, we’ve listed the retailers that currently have Pixel Buds in stock and available for order that also have some shipping date attached.
+We’ll keep this list updated to the best of our ability until stock starts evening out a bit.

 - Google Store — Est Shipping Date: June 24th (your results may vary)